Factbox - May's Brexit 'plan B': What happens next in parliament?

 Proposed by opposition Labour Party leader Jeremy Corbyn, it calls for parliament to consider alternative options to prevent Britain leaving without a deal, including seeking a permanent customs union with the EU and holding a second referendum.

-This is unlikely to be approved as pro-EU Conservative MPs have indicated that they will not support it.
+This is unlikely to be approved as pro-EU Conservative lawmakers have indicated they will not support it.

+The pro-EU Liberal Democrats have proposed a change to this amendment so that it would call only for parliament to vote on holding a second referendum and that remaining in the EU should be an option in that referendum.

 Put forward by a group of Labour MPs, this calls on the government to request an extension to the Article 50 deadline so that a ‘Citizen’s Assembly’ of 250 people can be created to consider the way forward and make recommendations to parliament within 10 weeks of being set up.